werivik/exam2025/README.md

 ## Overview

 Holidaze is designed as a complete front-end booking application using modern development tools and UI/UX best practices.
 The application includes both a customer-facing experience and an admin interface for venue managers.
+To access the Venue Manager the 4 digit code is 4321.

 ### Guest Users can:
 - Browse Venues